 At Thinking Slimmer we’re no stranger to these principles, with our approach to weight management, lifestyle and fitness being based on cognitive hypnotherapy, which uses a model of linguistic persuasion that incorporates the principles of unconscious influence as a key part of its methodology.

 Our take is that if the mind creates a situation where it is easy to put weight on despite you not wanting to, it should be just as easy to lose weight when you do want to.
 It’s the same mind, after all.
 It just has to be nudged towards one outcome instead of another.

-Slimpods are recordings about 10 minutes long, available as internet downloads or on CD.
+Slimpods are recordings about 10 minutes long, available as internet downloads as part of the 12-week audio/visual Slimpod Gold programme.
 They work equally well on men and women and for all age groups.

 The way words are used on the unconscious mind means Slimpods can alter the way the brain’s “reward circuit” releases dopamine, a natural substance which creates feelings of pleasure.
 This change means Slimpod users feel good about losing weight, exercise, healthier eating and their growing self-esteem rather than the way they used to gain comfort from snacking, over-eating and sugary foods and drinks.

 Over time this nudge creates a habit which the mind then sees as normal behaviour that it should automatically continue.
 In this way a lasting new relationship to food and activity is formed.